Grisselbav/homebrew-dblinter/README.md

 ## Introduction

-This is the [Homebrew](https://brew.sh/) repository containing the formulae to install the [dbLinter](https://grisselbav.github.io/dbLinter/) CLI.
+This is the [Homebrew](https://brew.sh/) repository containing the formulae to install the [dbLinter](https://grisselbav.github.io/dbLinter/) command-line tool.

 ## Installation